TheAnanta/chitti-docs/docs/intro.md

 **Platform:** Vercel\
 **URL**: The admin panel can be accessed at [`admin.scorewithchitti.in`](https://admin.scorewithchitti.in).

-Detailed architectural overview about the landing webpage can be found [here](/docs/admin-app/overview).
+Detailed architectural overview about the admin application can be found [here](/docs/admin-app/overview).

 ## References